DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 ### Scraping Data from the Live Website

 After successfully testing our code on a local HTML file, we can now run it on the live 1688 website.
-This requires Selenium, a Python package used for automating web interactions.
+This requires **Selenium**, a Python package used for automating web interactions.

 The key difference between scraping from a local file versus a live website is the need to:

 - Log in manually to bypass **CAPTCHA**.
 - **Implement pagination** so the script can loop through multiple pages (from page 1 to 68, covering orders dating back to 2022), which can be done by adding 1 more loop to the current code.

 By incorporating these adjustments, we can extract all order details efficiently and store them in a structured dataset.
-The [Live_website_scraping](code/Live_website_scraping.ipynb) notebook shows how I addressed these tasks and import the extracted data into a [final CSV file](code/all_orders_2022_2025.csv)
+The [Live_website_scraping](code/Live_website_scraping.ipynb) notebook shows how I addressed these tasks and import the extracted data into a [final CSV file](code/all_orders_2022_2025.csv), which has more than 24,000 rows, or ordered items.

-*Note: To protect the privacy of order details and supplier information, certain columns have been removed.*
+*Note: To protect the privacy of order details and supplier information, **certain columns have been removed**.

 # Data Cleaning & EDA with MySQL